Note

 For example, you might have two surfaces that represent the boundaries of lithological layers in a subsurface geological model and you want to know the average thickness of a unit between those boundaries.

-We can compute the thickness between the two surfaces using a few different methods.
-First, we will demo a method where we compute the normals of the bottom surface, and then project a ray to the top surface to compute the distance along the surface normals.
-Second, we will use a KDTree to compute the distance from every point in the bottom mesh to it’s closest point in the top mesh.
+First, we will demo a method where we compute the normals on the vertex points of the bottom surface, and then project a ray to the top surface to compute the distance along the surface normals.
+This ray will usually intersect the top surface at a spatial point inside a cell of the mesh.

 import numpy as np